marcov64/Lsd/Readme.txt

 IMPORTANT: if you modified the makefile to compile LMM, the same changes need to be made to the makefiles used to generate the LSD Model programs.
 You need to make these changes only once using LMM.
 Use the menu item System Compilation Options in menu Model.
 You will have to fill the same variables as in the makefile used to compile LMM, which must be set to the same values.

-*******************************************
-5.1 Cygwin compiler installation (optional)
-*******************************************

-The Windows Cygwin installer can be downloaded at http://www.cygwin.com (make sure you download the "setup-x86_64.exe" file).
-Preferably, install Cygwin to the default directory ("C:\cygwin64") or to the existing Cygwin directory in case of an update.
-If installing to a different directory please note that the same restrictions mentioned above, about folder using names WITHOUT spaces, also apply to Cygwin.
-Additionally to the packages automatically installed with Cygwin, four non-default packages are REQUIRED by LSD (gcc-core, mingw64-x86_64-gcc-g++, mingw64-x86_64-zlib, make, gdb and multitail).
-Alternatively, the pure-Cygwin, non-MinGW 64-bit gcc compiler can be also used, if matched with the corresponding Tcl/Tk and zlib libraries.
-Lastly, Cygwin must be added to the PATH environment variable (not done by the installer).

-Step-by-step procedure to install the Cygwing 64-bit compiler (an internet connection is required):

-1. In an internet browser, open the site https://www.cygwin.com and find the link to download the Cygwin installer file for Windows 64-bit (setup-x86_64.exe).

-2. In Windows Explorer, double click the downloaded "setup-x86_64.exe" installer file.

-3. When the installer opens, choose "Install from Internet", accept the proposed root install directory (C:\cygwin64), press "Next", opt for installing for "All Users", press "Next", accept the proposed local package directory (C:\cygwin64), "Next" again, select "Direct Connection", press "Next", choose any of the offered download sites (one closer to your location will just provide faster downloads), and "Next".

-4. When the "Select Packages" window opens, click on the View option list, choose "Full" (to see the list with all packages), type the name of each required package in the Search box, find the EXACT name in the packages list (do not use partial matches), and on the "New" column change the option from "Skip" to the latest available version (the one with the higher number).
-Repeat this process for each of the six required packages: "gcc-core", "mingw64-x86_64-gcc-g++", "mingw64-x86_64-zlib", "make", "gdb", and "multitail".

-5. When all the required packages are marked for download, choose "Next", accept the proposed changes and proceed to download and install Cygwin.
-Please wait until the installer finishes (it may take a while) and close the installer when requested.

-6. In Windows open "Control Panel", sequentially select "System and Security", "System", "Advanced system settings", "Advanced" tab and then "Environment Variables...".
-In the "System variables" list, select "Path" and press "Edit..." (be carefull to NOT DELETE the existing text).
-Run across the lines to see if your Cygwin bin folder, i.e. "C:\cygwin64\bin", is already there.
-If Yes, just press "Cancel" 3 times.
-If not, at the end of the "Variable value" field type ";" (next to the existing text) and add your Cygwin bin folder.
-Press "Ok" 3 times and you are done.
-Make sure you don't have any older version of gcc ahead of your Cygwin bin folder in PATH.

 ******************************************
-5.2 MSYS2 compiler installation (optional)
+5.1 MSYS2 compiler installation (optional)
 ******************************************

-Please note that MSYS2 compiler is NOT required (or recommended) if the above instructions for installing Cygwin compiler were already performed.
+Please note that MSYS2 compiler is NOT required (or recommended) if the above instructions for installing LSD were already performed, as LSD already embeds an up-to-date MSYS2 Windows compiler.
 If performing an update over an existing MSYS2 installation, it is recommended to uninstall the previous version before proceeding.
 If an on-place update is performed, without removing the existing version, start on step 2 below.

 Step-by-step procedure to install the MSYS2 64-bit compiler (an internet connection is required):